dsuch/pymqi/README.md

 More information
 ================

-Please visit the main documentation at https://pythonhosted.org/pymqi/examples.html for more information
+Please visit the main documentation at https://pythonhosted.org/pymqi/examples.html for more information.